 Central Tokyo > Shinjuku Ward > Shinjuku

-Shinjuku is a major transportation hub and commercial district in western Tokyo and, along with Shibuya, one of the most famous areas of the capital for foreigners.
+Shinjuku is a major transportation hub and commercial district in western Tokyo and, along with Shibuya, one of the most famous areas of the capital for tourists.

 It is truly a city within a city.
 The station itself, through which almost 4 million commuters pass every day, is a huge warren of passageways, underground shopping malls, and restaurants.
 And once you have made your way outside via one of the 60 or so exits you will find department stores, cinema complexes, the red-light district of Kabukicho, along with the dilapidated drinking alleyways of Omoide Yokocho and Golden Gai, waiting to be explored.